-I wanted to create a place where companies transitioning to IoT could go to obtain fundamental knowledge governing the “IoT Critical Path” challenges in designing a commercial grade IoT device charted for global distribution and how to scale their business processes in parallel implementing artificial intelligence, business intelligence, blockchain and enterprise level data monetization technologies and best practices.
+I wanted to create a place where companies transitioning to IoT could go to obtain fundamental knowledge governing the “IoT Critical Path” challenges in designing a commercial grade IoT device charted for global distribution and how to scale their business processes in parallel implementing artificial intelligence and machine learning technologies.

 In doing so, we have aligned our business philosophies with many of the leading Mobile Network Operators (MNO’s) and have assembled the brightest minds amongst the most well positioned companies throughout the industry to form the new IoT supply chain of the future.